Melde dich jetzt bei Workaway an, um zusätzlich 1 Monat kostenlos von Mark & Rhonda zu erhalten!

 Was noch ...

-The main thing people come out to our village to see is the local castle, Malahide Castle, which is beautiful, at least 800 years old and contains antiques, art treasures and four ghosts.
-Malahide Castle sits at the centre of a large park that contains lots of sports grounds, lawns, woodland, a playground complete with a zip wire to zoom down, a craft centre with a posh cafe, and a separate botanic garden.
+The main thing people come out to our village to see is the local castle, Malahide Castle, which is beautiful, at least 800 years old and contains antiques and art treasures (and four ghosts).
+Malahide Castle sits at the centre of a large park that contains lots of sports grounds, lawns, woodland, a playground complete with a zip wire to zoom down, a craft centre with a cafe, and a separate botanic garden.

-Malahide village itself is very pretty and stocked up to the eyeballs with shops, pubs with regular live music, cafes, and restaurants.
-It also has a marina, so if you have a boat, you can park it there, if park is the right word.
+Malahide village itself is very scenic, and stocked up to the eyeballs with shops, pubs with regular live music, cafes, and restaurants.
+It also has a marina, bus stops and a railway station.
+There are DART (local Malahide to Dublin) trains and there are intercity (Malahide to Belfast) trains.
 The village is on the sea and in summer it's a lovely place to relax by taking walks around the harbour.

 The other thing that brings visitors out this way, especially on sunny days, is Malahide beach.
 In fact, there are two beaches, Malahide and Portmarnock, within walking distance and you can swim at both of them, depending on the tides and the temperatures and how fond you are of getting frostbite.
 Just kidding. :) Even in bad weather or in winter, the beaches are beautiful and good for walking.
-If you like being on the water, as opposed to beside it, nearby there's a yacht club, a sailing club, and a watersports club, so if you like windsurfing, stand-up paddle boarding, canoeing, or just messing about in boats, you could check that out.
+If you like being on the water, as opposed to beside it, nearby there's a yacht club, a sailing club, and a water sports club, so if you like windsurfing, stand-up paddle boarding, canoeing, or just messing about in boats, you could check that out if you wished.

 Our location is pretty convenient, as it's about a 15 or 20 minute walk (one mile, about 1.5km) to the centre of the local village.

-To get to Dublin city, all you have to do is walk five minutes to the bus stop which is near to the local shops, and then take a bus.
+To get to Dublin city from our house, all you have to do is walk five minutes to the bus stop which is near to the local shops, and then take a bus.
 It's about a 20 minute bus ride, but can take longer depending on the time of day and how much traffic there is.

 Another way to get to Dublin is to go up to the village and its local railway station, where DART (Dublin Area Rapid Transit) trains run on a frequent schedule (about every ten minutes) into Dublin, taking 20 minutes to arrive in the city centre.